k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 ### Saving Manual Overrides

-While the Catalog is in the Edit mode, all updates are aggregated on the client side only.
-Once the manual changes have been completed, the **Save** button should be clicked in the menu bar.
-It will trigger the saving of all the changes together as a new version and exiting the Edit mode.
+While the Catalog is in the edit mode, all updates are aggregated on the client side only.
+Once the manual changes have been made, the **Save** button should be clicked in the menu bar.
+It will trigger saving of all the changes together and would create a new version.
+The Catalog will then exit the edit mode.

-Alternatively, it is possible to exit the Edit mode without saving any changes by clicking the **Discard** button.
+Alternatively, it is possible to exit the edit mode without saving any changes, by clicking the **Discard** button.

-The Save and Discard buttons are only visible when the Catalog application is in an Edit mode.
+The Save and Discard buttons are only visible when the Catalog application is in an edit mode.

 <img src="images/manual_override.png" style="zoom:75%;" />